elixir-circuits/circuits_gpio/README.md

 * Linux or Nerves are no longer required.
 In fact, the NIF supporting them won't be compiled if you don't want it.
+* GPIOs can be enumerated to see what's available (See `Circuits.GPIO.enumerate/0`)
+* Linux and Nerves now use the Linux gpio-cdev subsystem rather than sysfs
 * Develop using simulated GPIOs to work with LEDs and buttons with [CircuitsSim](https://github.com/elixir-circuits/circuits_sim)

-If you've used `Circuits.GPIO2` v1.x, nearly all of your code will be the same.
+If you've used `Circuits.GPIO2` v1.x, nearly all of your code will be the same.`Circuits.GPIO2` offers a substantial improvement by more descriptive GPIO specs for identifying GPIOs.
+You can still refer to GPIOs by number.
+However, you can also refer to GPIOs by labels and by which GPIO controller handles them.
+The new `enumerate/0` can help with this.
 If you're a library author, we'd appreciate if you could try this out and update your `:circuits_gpio2` dependency to allow v2.0.
 Details can be found in our [porting guide](PORTING.md).

 ## Getting started on Nerves and Linux

-If you're natively compiling `circuits_gpio2` on a Raspberry Pi or using Nerves, everything should work like any other Elixir library.
+If you're natively compiling `circuits_gpio2` using Nerves or using a Linux-based SBC like a Raspberry Pi, everything should work like any other Elixir library.
 Normally, you would include `circuits_gpio2` as a dependency in your `mix.exs` like this: